chris-pan/patient_matching/README.md

 3. Notebook will add predicted groups column to the input file and write out to output file destination & name
 4. ***more detailed info in notebook***

+The web app is not fully functional so we don't advise using it for testing.
+However, we will have a website that asks for a csv file input and outputs a csv file with the GroupIDs.

 ## Contact info
 christopher.pan@berkeley.edu